dgryski/go-perfbook/performance.md

 can save $15M/year.
 Even a developer spending an entire year to shave off 1% will pay for itself

+Easiest optimization is not having to do it.
+The second easiest optimization is just buying faster hardware.

-Once you've decided you're going to do this, keep reading.
+Once you've decided you're going to change your program, keep reading.

 ### How to Optimize